 Training to become a teacher is exhilarating but also demanding.
 We believe that the wellbeing of trainees is paramount and so a wide range of support is available.

 Your school mentor is the person you will see every day.
 They are an outstanding teacher who will act as a critical friend.
 The mentor will support you in planning lessons, will observe and provide feedback on your strengths, progress and next steps and will have a dedicated weekly mentor meeting to help you develop further.

 Tommy Flowers SCITT trainees often make friends for life through the course.
 At the weekly training sessions, plenty of opportunities are given for trainees to share, talk through ideas and work collaboratively.

-You will see your Partnership Manager weekly at training sessions.
+You will see your Partnership Manager and Link Tutor weekly at training sessions.
 Their role is to organise and co-ordinate the whole programme but are also there to provide advice and support where required.
 The Partnership Manager will also observe you teach and moderate your assessments.

 The Professional Tutor (a senior leader within the school), is responsible for teacher training within the school.
 They will support the School Mentor and yourself, ensure that you are getting a broad experience and a range of opportunities.